mattermost/mattermost-webrtc/README.md

 # Mattermost WebRTC

-This is a repository to generate a Vagrant machine or a docker image to use the WebRTC functionality in Mattermost
+This is a repository to generate a Vagrant machine or a docker image to use the WebRTC functionality in Mattermost.

+The feature is currently intended as a working prototype for community development and not recommended for production.
+[See documentation to learn more](https://docs.mattermost.com/deployment/webrtc.html)

 ## Mattermost WebRTC Vagrant machine